| +Home | Museum | Wanted | Specs | Previous | Next |

 Donation of Original Item Courtesy of Dick Ahrens

-As more and more EC-130's made it into the hands of customers, it became apparent that there were some problems.
-Many of the early production Friden 130's had some fairly serious problems with reliability due to problems with the circuit boards.
+As more and more EC-130's made it into the hands of customers, it became apparent that there were some teething pains with the product.
+Many of the early production Friden 130's had some fairly serious problems with reliability due to issues with the circuit boards.
 The firm that manufactured the circuit boards for Friden was having difficulty with the plated feed-through holes which provided connections from one side of the circuit board to the other.
 To fix this problem required tedious hand-soldering of feed-through connections in the field by Friden service technicians.
 Friden made good on these problems, providing highly skilled service technicians who spent a lot of time in training to be able to repair any faulty EC-130 quickly and efficiently.
 In fairly short order, the circuit board manufacturer solved the feed-through problems, and as the machines in the field that had the problems were repaired, the problems subsided.
 Even with some of the problems early-on, customers were delighted with this amazing machine that could quietly and very quickly solve their difficult mathematics problems.

-An early prototype circuit board (unpopulated, used for flow-solder testing) from the Friden 130
+An early prototype circuit board (un-populated, used for flow-solder testing) from the Friden 130

 Another early prototype circuit board from the Friden 130